cameo-myob/myob-learning-refs/javaref.md

 ### ArrayList vs LinkedList
 - ArrayList is like a dynamic array - can change size as needed
-- LinkedList is implemented like a double linked list (??????)
 - LinkedList is faster for add/remove operations, but slower for gets and sets
 - LinkedList also implements Queue interface, so adds methods like offer, peek and poll
 - ArrayList a better choice for most cases - LinkedList is only marginally faster for writes but is almost 6 times slower for reads